dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-6.0.md

 ### Render components from JavaScript

-Razor components can be dynamically-rendered from JavaScript for existing JavaScript apps.
+Render Razor components dynamically from JavaScript for existing JavaScript apps.
 For more information, see <xref:blazor/components/index?view=aspnetcore-6.0#render-razor-components-from-javascript>.

 ### Custom elements